 - Midline facial hemangioma or birthmarks: especially in amyoplasia.

-- Micrognathia, cleft palate.
+- Micrognathia, high arched or cleft palate, trismus.

-- Flat bridge of nose, asymmetric facies.
+- Flat bridge of nose, asymmetric faces.

 - Abnormal ear shape and folding.